scylladb/scylladb/docs/architecture/sstable/sstable2/sstable-interpretation.rst

 sstable row (a mutation partition) is a list of *cells* (column values).
 Each cell is preceded by the full column name.
-This was considered a good idea when Apache Cassandra was designed to support rows with many and arbitrary columns, but Scylla is more oriented toward the CQL use case with a known schema.
-So Scylla's rows do not store the full column name, but rather store a numeric ID which points to the known list of columns from the schema.
+This was considered a good idea when Apache Cassandra was designed to support rows with many and arbitrary columns, but ScyllaDB is more oriented toward the CQL use case with a known schema.
+So ScyllaDB's rows do not store the full column name, but rather store a numeric ID which points to the known list of columns from the schema.
 So as we read column names from the SSTable in form of IDs, we need to translate the IDs into names by looking them up in the schema.